easybuilders/easybuild-docs/docs/rpath-support.md

 ### RPATH wrapper script log files {: #rpath_support_impl_logs }

-When EasyBuild is used in debug mode (`--debug`), the RPATH wrapper script will generate log files in the temporary directory used by EasyBuild, for debugging purposes:
+When SimpleBuild is used in debug mode (`--debug`), the RPATH wrapper script will generate log files in the temporary directory used by SimpleBuild, for debugging purposes:

 ``` console
 $ ls -l /tmp/eb-_hoff5/rpath_wrapper*log | sed 's/vsc40023/example/g'